ijlee2/codemod-utils/tutorials/main-tutorial/09-refactor-code-part-2.md

 - Although the implementation for `renameModule()` is complex (we had to parse and update abstract syntax trees), the test for it is simple, because `renameModule()` provided a good interface.

 - The input and output files were simple enough that we could write their content in one line without sacrificing readability.
-Should they have many lines, create an array of strings and use the `join()` method instead.
+Should they have many lines, create an array of strings and use `createFile()` from `@codemod-utils/tests` instead.
 This way, you can simulate what one would see in an actual file.

     ```ts
+    import { createFile } from '@codemod-utils/tests';

-    const oldFile = [
+    const oldFile = createFile([
       `module('Old name', function (hooks) {`,
       `  module('Old name', function (nestedHooks) {});`,
       `});`,
       ``,
-    ].join('\n');
+    ]);

     // ...

     assert.strictEqual(
       newFile,
-      [
+      createFile([
         `module('New name', function (hooks) {`,
         `  module('Old name', function (nestedHooks) {});`,
         `});`,
         ``,
-      ].join('\n'),
+      ]),
     );
     ```